 - Proper hydration: drinking plenty of water has a beneficial effect on the balance of good bacteria in your gut and on the mucosal lining of the intestines.

-- Probiotics and Prebiotics: a great way to maintain a healthy gut is to add a probiotic or prebiotic supplement to your daily routine.
+- Probiotics and Prebiotics: a great way to maintain a healthy gut is to add a probiotic or prebiotic supplement to your daily routine such as the Nucific Bio X4.
+The Bio X4 ingredients help balance your digestive system, supercharge your metabolism, curb your unhealthy cravings, and help you achieve weight loss results.
 Although, if you have a problem with overgrowth, you should avoid taking supplements.

 - Food Intolerances: Check in with your doctor to find out if you have a food intolerance.
 Eliminating the trigger food from your diet will have a positive impact on your gut health.